artyom-beilis/artyom-beilis.github.io/README.md

     - `✥` - switch to full screen mode
     - "pointing hand" - switch to manual mode,  "compass" switch to compass mode, "compass crossed with line" - no compass available use manual mode only

+## TODO

+0. Validate the program on multiple devices
+1. Improve DSO database: many messier objects are missing
+2. Add user's object list: so user can add any object by RA, DE
+3. Use different icons for different DSO: galaxy, open cluster, globular cluster, nebula etc.
+4. Add DSO filter by types and by magnitude
+5. Implement planets and moon

 ## Notes

 It is experimental open source web application that would work only with well working sensors.
 No guarantee so.
 It is released under GPL license.